JodieHillKitcherside/project3-save-the-seaturtle-game/README.md

 - Exit function would not work as parentheses included each individual function to call, fixed by calling main function, with all other functions inside.
 Thus, avoided repetition in code.
 Added a reusable function.

 - Emoji class use: All of attributes in the emojis.py file had the same names as methods, which conflicted and was repeated code.
+Emojis.py has
-Emojis.py has 1 class and calls the class in run.py and statements.py at the string ie. "+ emoji_choice.seaturtle".
+1 class and calls the class in run.py and statements.py at the string ie. "+ emoji_choice.seaturtle".

+- User input: User input was appearing before the main intro, being called as a global variable and therefore have locally stored the named variable in each story statement.

 - Keyboard arrows:
 1. Goal: Download a module to support the keyboard arrows Up, Down, Right, Left.
 Solely for user experience and ease throughout the game.